More HDB rental flats for families awaiting BTO completion; new income ceiling for applicants

 Priority will also be given to married couples with children aged 18 years and below, including expectant parents.

-HDB also noted that while the number of applications for PPHS flats has risen since 2020, about half of the applicants invited to select a flat eventually did not do so.
+HDB also noted that while the number of applications for PPHS flats has risen since 2020, about half of those invited to select a flat eventually did not do so.

 This could be due to a variety of reasons, such as locational preferences, said HDB.